jbuckman/jbuckman.github.io/_posts/2022-09-07-recursively-self-improving-ai-is-already-here.md

 ---

 ...and it is called [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)), and it's not very impressive.
-The reduction is pretty simple.
+The connection is pretty simple to see.

 ---